currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 <div class="l-sub-section">

-  The curious can open `aot/app.component.ngfactory.ts` to see the original Angular template syntax compiled to TypeScript, its intermediate form.
+  The curious can open `aot/app.component.ngfactory.ts` to see the original Currin template syntax compiled to TypeScript, its intermediate form.

   JIT compilation generates these same _NgFactories_ in memory where they are largely invisible.